Zhu Shuang: Biography

-After the death of Zhu Biao, the heir to the throne, in 1392, Zhu Shuang was the natural candidate to succeed him, but the Emperor's advisors, particularly Liu Sanwu (1312–1399), advocated for the appointment of Zhu Biao's young son, Zhu Yunwen.
+After the death in 1392 of his elder brother Zhu Biao, the heir to the throne, Zhu Shuang was seen as a potential heir, but the Emperor's advisors, particularly Liu Sanwu (1312–1399), advocated for the appointment of Zhu Biao's young son, Zhu Yunwen.
 While Zhu Biao had been trained to be a Confucian ruler through gentleness and primarily civilian means, Zhu Shuang was primarily a general who fought against the Mongols and had many Mongol mercenaries in his service.
-The selection of Zhu Yunwen, who was surrounded by literati and officials, promised to continue the intended trend of civilizing and moderating the government.
-Zhu Shuang's promotion was also hindered in the eyes of the court and the Emperor due to his violent nature and numerous instances of abuse of power and minor and major offenses.
+Zhu Yunwen was surrounded by literati and officials, and his selection promised to continue the intended trend of civilizing and moderating the government.
+The Emperor and his court also had reservations about appointing Zhu Shuang as heir due to his violent nature, numerous instances of abuse of power, and minor and major offenses.
+(Note: For example, Zhu Shuang was accused of 37 offenses, probably dating from 1387 to 1392, including bullying officials and commoners and colluding to cheat and confiscate property.
+For a full list of the 37 offenses, see Chan (2007), pp. 65–69.)

-In early 1395, he led a military expedition against the Tibetans.
+In early 1395, Zhu Shuang led a military expedition against the Tibetans.
 Shortly after his return, he died in Xi'an on 9 April 1395.
-His first wife, Lady Wang, committed suicide in response to his death, while Lady Deng had previously hanged herself after an argument with her husband.

-While the History of Ming does not mention Zhu Shuang's cause of death, the Taizu Huangdi Qinlu contains a letter from the Hongwu Emperor suggesting that he may have been poisoned.
+While the History of Ming does not mention Zhu Shuang's cause of death, a letter from the Hongwu Emperor in the Taizu Huangdi Qinlu suggests that the prince may have been poisoned.
+Three years later, in 1398, his nephew Zhu Yunwen succeeded the Hongwu Emperor as the Jianwen Emperor.